PuertoRicoDayTrips.comSponsered by Coqui's Hideaway - www.CoquisHideaway.com

 • Call 787-872-9256 for reservations, or visit their web site for more info

-• They offer trail rides through the mountains and forest
+• They offer trail rides through the forest and to a river.

 PuertoRicoDayTrips.com assumes no responsibility regarding your safety when participating in the activities described in this article.
 Please use common sense!
 If your mother or that little voice in your head tells you that you are about to do something stupid ... then don't do it!
 Read more about Safety →